Platform-OS/pos-module-common-styling/README.md

 ```

 4. **Explore the built-in Style Guide.**
 After installation, visit `/style-guide` on your instance.
+(Make sure you deploy the module using `pos-cli deploy` command)
 - Preview all available components.
 - See examples of forms, buttons, and typography.
 - Find the complete list of CSS variables you can override.